What type of designer are you?

 Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by providing feedback or participating in a sketching activity.
 I will make sure I create a sense of ownership for the entire team.

-I love designing and running engaging workshops where everyone is involved, these workshops can be anything from a design stuio or a user story mapping exercise.
+To make the work fun I design and faciliate workshops where everyone is involved, these workshops can be a design studio or a user story mapping exercise.
 Throughout the years, I have also learnt to work with remote teams based in differents parts of Australia, India and North America.

 What is your ideal workplace?

-To deliver great products, I need freedom; freedom to do user research, to experiments, ask questions and be myself.
+To deliver great products, I need freedom; freedom to do user research, to experiment, ask questions, collaborate with different teams, and be myself.

 My desk in a previous workplace.